 - 7. OBLIGATION TO PRESENT AND CHECK IDENTIFICATION OF ALL PLAYERS: All participants must have a current valid photo ID in the form of a state-issued driver's license or non-driver identification card, a military ID, or a passport (collectively any of these forms of identification will be referred to in these rules as a "Photo ID").
-Players must have their Photo ID with them at all times during the Tournament and should present their Photo ID to the opposing team's captain when put up in a match without having to be asked.
-It is the responsibility of every team to verify that all opposing players put up in a match have Photo IDs that positively identify them as being the individuals shown on the scoresheet.
+Players must have their Photo ID with them at all times during the Tournament and should present their Photo ID to their opponent without having to be asked.
+It is the responsibility of every player to verify that all opposing players have current valid Photo IDs that positively identify them as being the person shown on the scoresheet.
 Do not assume a player is who they say they are.
-If an opposing player has not voluntarily presented their Photo ID to you for verification, it is the responsibility of your Team's Captain to request that the opposing player present their Photo ID and to be satisfied as to the opposing player's identity prior to the lag.
-If your captain is not satisfied with the identity of an opposing player, your captain must immediately call over a Tournament Official to examine the identity of the questioned player.
+If an opposing player has not voluntarily presented their Photo ID to you for verification, it is your responsibility to request that the opposing player present their Photo ID and to be satisfied as to the opposing player's identity prior to the lag.
+If you are not satisfied with the identity of an opposing player, you must immediately call over a Tournament Official to examine the identity of the questioned player.
 If the Tournament Official cannot readily verify the player's identity from the Photo ID, they may consult the Tournament Director.
-The determination of the Tournament Director regarding the identity of the player, is made in the Tournament Director's sole discretion and judgment and is final.
-If your captain fails to verify the identity of each opposing player put up in a match and an opposing player turns out to be an imposter or to not have a valid Photo ID, your team may be bound by the results of the match and your team may not be granted any relief or remedy, in the Tournament Director's sole judgment and discretion.
-If a player is put up to play and does not have their Photo ID, the individual match will be forfeited to the opponent without right of protest or appeal, regardless of the reason the player does not have a Photo ID, and the player will not be eligible to play later in that team match.
+The determination of the Tournament Director regarding the identity of the player, is made in the Tournament Director's sole discretion and judgment, and is final.
+If you fail to verify the identity of an opponent and the opposing player turns out to be an imposter or to not have a valid Photo ID, you may be bound by the results of the match and you may not be granted any relief or remedy, in the Tournament Director's sole judgment and discretion.
+If a player is put up to play and does not have their Photo ID, the individual match may be forfeited to the opponent without right of protest or appeal, regardless of the reason the player does not have a Photo ID.
 It is no excuse that a player's Photo ID was lost, left somewhere, or that the player needs to go get it.
-Any team intentionally or unintentionally, knowingly, or unknowingly playing an imposter, a player who cannot verify their identity, or a player who enters or participates in the Tournament under fraudulent circumstances, is subject to immediate disqualification from the Tournament.
-All the members of any disqualified team will all be subject to an indefinite suspension from further participation in the APA, in APA's sole judgment and discretion. - 8.
+An imposter, a player who cannot verify their identity, or a player who enters or participates in the Tournament under fraudulent circumstances, is subject to immediate disqualification from the Tournament. . - 8.
 SCOREKEEPING: Scoresheets, with innings recorded and Defensive Shots marked must be kept by either one member of both teams, or by an official scorekeeper.
 Failure to mark Defensive Shots, may be grounds for the APA Handicap Review Committee to raise the skill levels of some or all of the players on that team.
 Scoresheets must be signed and turned in to the Control Table to receive credit for match wins.
 A Team Captain's refusal to sign a scoresheet does not affect any match protest.
 It is the responsibility of the winning team to make sure the Control Table receives both scoresheets.

-8-ball: Each match ends when one team mathematically wins the team match.
+8-BALL: Each match ends when one team mathematically wins the team match.
 A team mathematically wins their team match when the opposing team can no longer earn enough points to tie or win the match.
 Once one team mathematically wins a match, all play between the two teams must cease.
 The teams should write "NF" (for "Not Finished") on the scoresheet.
 You must mark Early 8s (E8), 8-ball Scratch (8S), 8 Wrong Pocket (8WP), 8-on-the-Break (8OB), and Break-and-Runs (BR) on your scoresheets.